alexanderjshapiro/cmpe-126/lib/lab07/README.md

 - `left` children of a parent are **ALWAYS** less than the parent
 - `right` children of a a parent are **ALWAYS** greater than the parent
 - You cannot access the parent from a child.
 It is a one way connection.
-- If you are trying to insert a value into a node that already exists, you need to increment the frequency of that value when you find it.
+- If you are trying to insert a value into a LinkedListNode that already exists, you need to increment the frequency of that value when you find it.
 - You will be writing a lot of auxiliary functions.
 - Wikipedia article on [Binary Search Tree](https://en.wikipedia.org/wiki/Binary_search_tree)
 - Article talking about several different [balancing techniques](https://web.eecs.umich.edu/~qstout/pap/CACM86.pdf)